VCGamersQA/playwright_test/README.md

    or download the ZIP file

-2. How to run test
+2. How to run test and Install playwright on your project

-* Install playwright on your project npm init playwright@latest
+npm init playwright@latest

-* Run all test
 npx playwright test

 * Show test report